-Following are the top facts about Macedonia, which one should read before visiting the country.
+Following are the top facts about North Macedonia, which one should read before visiting the country.
 Nevertheless, while reading you will come across many interesting and beautiful places, landmarks and sights to visit.
-Enrich your knowledge, enjoy your visit in Macedonian, and make a memory and experience to remember.
+Enrich your knowledge, enjoy your visit in Macedonia, and make a memory and experience to remember.

 2. The country declared its independence in 1991.
 Since 1918, Macedonia was part of Yugoslavia and it got its independence in a peaceful way, no blood was shed.